-“Lost on a one-lane road in a town of 85 people,” she muttered through gritted teeth.
+“Lost on a one-lane road in a town of eighty-five people,” she muttered through gritted teeth.

 Rugby, a historic district high in the Tennessee hills and its premiere hotel, Newbury House, were special places for Jorie.
 Special places she’d never needed more than right now.
+[It seems as though we could use a bit more of a sense that she’s returning to someplace she knows well.
+That the storm is so significant that she’d worry about passing a location to which she’s presumably been many, many times seems like something that could register more fully in her consciousness.]

 She’d put off running to Clarie, her surrogate mother, for three long months because she felt she should be able to handle her troubles on her own.
 She was twenty-six, not sixteen.

-Somewhere to her right, two-story Newbury House stood strong against this storm as it had against many others since its launch in 1880.
 A bolt of lightning x-rayed the sky.
 In its glare, Newbury House loomed like an ocean liner from the fog.
 Its windows, like the eyes of a blind man, were dark and blank above the long front porch.
 Before the image faded, she saw Clarie standing beneath the porch roof, and knew she would not go inside until Jorie arrived safely.
+[Could hone in on this image just a bit.
+Make it a little more eerie, provocative and/or dramatic.]

 Thunder pounded the earth.
 The car lifted in the rising flood headed for deep water.
+[Could give us a deeper feel of this from Jorie’s perspective.
+What does it feel like to her inside the car?
+How difficult is it for her to maintain control over the vehicle?]

-No, no, no, no!”
+“No, no, no, no!”